 - Cheltenham Festivals Member?
 Apply to take part in our LIVE Cheltenham group and receive a free copy of the book

 - Like to purchase your own copy?
 Save 5% at Cheltenham Waterstones as a Cheltenham Festivals Member

-- Four weeks later, read what our Book Group thought and add your own opinions and comments online
+- Read what our Book Group thought and add your own opinions and comments online

 August Book Club:

-Wednesday August 7th, The Daily Bean @ COOK, Bath Road, Cheltenham
+Thursday, August 14th at The Daily Bean, COOK, Bath Road, Cheltenham

 Cheltenham Festivals Member?
 Apply for your free book and chance to attend.